CSC207-2023Y-UofT/course-project-hrmanagement/README.md

 ## Design Patterns

 In payroll, several design patterns are implemented:
+- **Strategy Design Pattern**: Two concrete strategies, MySQLDataAccess and CSVDataAccess, implement the DataAccessStrategy interface.
+These strategies encapsulate the details of loading employee and timesheet data from their respective sources.
+The strategy pattern ensures the data access logic is separate from the core logic.
+It also allows for easy switching between data sources and better modularity and extendability.
 - **Singleton Pattern**: The `PayrollCalculator` class follows the Singleton pattern, ensuring a single instance is shared across the application to improve memory usage and performance.
 - **Model-View-Controller (MVC) Pattern**: The GUI design follows the MVC pattern, facilitating a clear separation of concerns between data representation (Model), user interface (View), and user interactions (Controller).
 - **Data Access Object Pattern**: The DAO pattern centralizes the data access logic in a separate layer, isolating database interactions from higher-level application logic.
-The DAO pattern used in payroll feature also facilitates the switch between different data sources of CSV files and MySQL databases with minimal code changes.
+The DAO pattern used in the payroll feature also facilitates the switch between different data sources of CSV files and MySQL databases with minimal code changes.